bennettoxford/kissh/README.md

-If your key is ever compromised (e.g. your computer is stolen or hacked), you should inform Simon or Tom W ASAP, and immediately remove the public key from your Github account, and also this repo.
+If your key is ever compromised (e.g. your computer is stolen or hacked), you should inform Simon or Tom W ASAP, and immediately remove the public key from your Github account, and also the fingerprint from this repo.
 Either of these actions will cause the key to be removed from our various systems within a short window.

-You can always add a new key at any time by generating it as above, and adding it to Github and the fingerprint to this repo as described.
-You can then remove the old key, and it will be removed from our systems.
+You can then add a new key as above.

 You are encouraged to rotate your keys at least once every 12 months, ideally more regularly.
+You can rotate your key by generating it as above, and adding it to Github and updating the fingerprint in this repo as described.
+After a short while, your old key will be removed from our systems and your new key added.
+You can then remove the old key from your github account.

 ## SSH Agents and Forwarding